QiKatherine/QiKatherine.github.io/content/post/The-little-schemer-note-3-3.md

 (value e) where e is (quote (car (quote (a b c))))
 ; is (car (quote (a b c)))
-; coz (quote()) make the whole argument literal as a list ; the inner car won't work as function
+; coz (quote()) make the whole argument literal as a list ; the inner car won't be called.

 (value e) where e is
 ((lambda (nothing)